Faber-Castell Albrecht Dürer Watercolor Pencils

 Cost – 3.5/5

 To enjoy the high quality you’ll receive, expect to pay.
 These will generally be premium-priced, with the optional wooden case set potentially running more.
 This might push these out of many people’s desired budgets, but for those willing to pay you are getting some of the best watercolors out there.
+And quite frankly, we encourage everybody to try to save up for these.

 Overall ranking – 4.5/5